guihome-diaz/training/docker/docker_training.md

   - Everytime you *start* a container, the corresponding _startup command_ will be executed.
   - :fire: you **cannot override** the default startup command
   - You can restart a stopped container
-  - Don't forget to use the `-a` argument to redirect container's console (System.Out) to your local terminal!
+  - Don't forget to use the `-a` argument to redirect container's outputs (STDOUT, STDERR) to your local terminal!

 ## Docker run VS docker start